 Mandatory health insurance: All graduate students are required to maintain health insurance while enrolled at Clemson.
-Redfern's current insurance and billing fee schedules may be found at https://www.clemson.edu/campus-life/student-health/insurance-and-billing.html.
+Redfern's current insurance and billing fee schedules may be found here.

 Leave and benefits: Graduate students DO NOT accrue paid leave or vacation time.
 You are expected to work the set number of hours throughout the time you are appointed except when: